OnVUE Online Proctored Testing

 - a recent letter (on headed paper) from your school/college or place of work which confirms your current address and circumstances.

-UCAT may request additional evidence if the initial supporting documentation is not sufficient to verify eligibility.
+UCAT reserves the right to request additional evidence if initial supporting documentation is not considered sufficient.